rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

 title: "Private Registry Configuration"
 weight: 55
 ---
-​
+_Available as of v1.0.0_

-Containerd can be configured to connect to private registries and use them to pull private images on the node, private registry configuration feature was added in k3s v1.0.0.
+Containerd can be configured to connect to private registries and use them to pull private images on the node.
-​

 Upon startup, K3s will check to see if a `registries.yaml` file exists at `/etc/rancher/k3s/` and instruct containerd to use any registries defined in the file.
 If you wish to use a private registry, then you will need to create this file as root on each node that will be using the registry.

-​
-Note that server nodes are scheduleable by default.
-If you have not tainted the server nodes and will be running workloads on them please ensure you also create the registires.yaml file on each server as well.
+Note that server nodes are schedulable by default.
+If you have not tainted the server nodes and will be running workloads on them, please ensure you also create the registires.yaml file on each server as well.

-​
-Configuration in Containerd can be used to connect to private registry with TLS connection and with registries that enable authentication as well, the following section will explain the registries.yaml file and give different examples of using private registry configuration in k3s.
+Configuration in Containerd can be used to connect to a private registry with a TLS connection and with registries that enable authentication as well.
+The following section will explain the `registries.yaml` file and give different examples of using private registry configuration in K3s.

-​
-### Registries Configuration file
+# Registries Configuration File

 The file consists of two main sections:

 - mirrors
 - configs

-#### Mirrors
+### Mirrors

-Mirrors is a directive that define the names and endpoints of the private registries, for example:
+Mirrors is a directive that defines the names and endpoints of the private registries, for example:

 ```
 mirrors: